 The word play was chosen intentionally.
 In no case did these students want to argue that the graphs were proving anything.

-By the third week, the class had produced Commentary and Foci:
+By the third week, the class had produced the following Commentary and Foci:

 Commentary

 In our foci, we are assuming that we have a new function f(x) = (ax + b)/(cx + d).
 We prove that this is a function within Mathematical Focus 3 (asymptotes).
 With this new function, we find that there are restrictions on the domain and range, unlike the function f(x) = (ax + b)(cx +d).
 In this situation, we do not consider complex numbers.
 We see that the graph of this function is always a hyperbola, with the exception of the degenerative (or undefined) cases.
 To completely discuss hyperbolas, we found it important to discuss how to represent the roots and intercepts, graphically and symbolically.
 It is also necessary to show how the coefficients a, b, c, and d affect the graph.
 In the last two foci, we explain the limits and the inverse of the function.